-Hi, my name is Donald Stoesz and I have worked as Protestant chaplain in the Canadian federal prison system for the last thirty years.
+Hi, my name is Donald Stoesz and I have worked as a Protestant chaplain in the Canadian federal prison system for the last twenty-five years.
+Most recently, I have worked as a site chaplain at the Bowden annex in Alberta.
 I published a book on spiritual care in 2010, entitled, Glimpses of Grace: Reflections of a Prison Chaplain (Victoria: Friesen Press).
 This book includes one hundred and twenty, one-page vignettes of encounters I have had with inmates.
 The book takes into account the pastoral, ecumenical, inter-faith, and restorative opportunities of this work, while being cognizant of security concerns that are a concomitant part of this ministry.

 For those readers who are interested in something completely different, I have just published a book on church history.
 Entitled Canadian Prairie Mennonite Ministers' Use of Scripture: 1874-1977, the book analyses four hundred and fifty-seven Scripture texts that Mennonite pastors used as the basis for their sermons over the course of a hundred years.
 I discovered that they used a Lutheran lectionary 41% of the time, chose free or personal texts 31% of the time, and used Scripture passages in common with other ministers 28% of the time.

 In terms of my religious and academic credentials, I graduated with a Ph.D. in religious studies from McGill University in 1991 and was ordained as a Mennonite minister by Mennonite Church Alberta in 2005.
 I worked closely with Dr. Gregory Baum while at McGill and found his theological and sociological reflections on ecclesiology especially helpful.
 I credit his insights and inspired lectures as the basis for my continuing enamourment with theology and ministry.